 Weighted points: Every subsequent year that an applicant for Rocky Mountain bighorn sheep, mountain goat and moose is unsuccessful, they are awarded a weighted point.
 During the drawing the application is assigned a random number, which is then divided by the number of weighted points accumulated by the applicant, plus one.
 This will render a new number.
 The first tag is issued to the applicant with the lowest new number and so on.

-Colorado does not have a separate hunting license to purchase.
-They do require big game hunters to purchase an annual habitat stamp.
+Colorado requires big game hunters to purchase an annual habitat stamp before applying.

 Hunter Safety is required for any hunters born on, or after, January 1, 1949.